 There are 4 bidders each with two units to bid on so that there are 8 units being bid on (in total) and there is a supply of 2 units.
-The clock price starts at \$0 and ticks up in increments of \$0.25.

-Once again, suppose that D and C are the first to drop-out, each on a single unit, followed by D dropping out on her 2^{nd} unit, and followed by A dropping on her first unit.
+Once again, suppose that D and C drop-out at in the first and second rounds respectively, each on a single unit, followed by D dropping out on her 2^{nd} unit in round 3, and followed by A dropping on her first unit in round 4.
 There are 4 units still being bid on and supply is 2 so no one has clinched a purchase yet.
 The situation is now: